The Amazing Spider-Man (film): Casting

 In May 2010, The Hollywood Reporter said the actors who met with Webb to be considered for the lead role included Jamie Bell, Alden Ehrenreich, Frank Dillane, Andrew Garfield and Josh Hutcherson.
 In June 2010 the Los Angeles Times reported that the shortlist had expanded to include Aaron Johnson and Anton Yelchin.
 At least Bell, Ehrenreich, Garfield, Yelchin, Logan Lerman and Michael Angarano had screen tests.
-Joe Jonas also auditioned.
+Joe Jonas and Drake Bell had also auditioned.
 On July 1, 2010, the choice of Garfield was confirmed.
 Webb stated that he felt he knew Garfield was the right choice when they were filming a cutscene where he was eating a cheeseburger while telling Gwen to calm down.
-Garfield said that he got the role as he decided to pretended to think he was doing auditioning for Spider-Man short film with friends to ease off the pressure.
+Garfield said that he got the role after he decided to pretend he was auditioning for a Spider-Man short film with friends to ease off the pressure.

 Sony then held auditions for the role of the young Peter, who needed to resemble Garfield.
 Webb said, "I think we saw the origin of Spider-Man before but not the origin of Peter Parker."
 Webb felt that when you try to build the film you must build the protagonist from the ground up.
 That's why he wanted Parker to begin as a child.